Prediction of $s^\pm$-wave superconductivity enhanced by electronic doping in trilayer nickelates La$_4$Ni$_3$O$_{10}$ under pressure: Abstract

 \section{Abstract}

 Motivated by the recently reported signatures of superconductivity in trilayer La$_4$Ni$_3$O$_{10}$ under pressure, we comprehensively study this system using {\it ab initio} and random-phase approximation techniques.
-Without electronic interactions, the Ni $d_{3z^2-r^2}$ orbitals show a bonding-antibonding and nonbonding splitting behavior via the O $p_z$ orbital inducing a ``trimer'' lattice in La$_4$Ni$_3$O$_{10}$, analogous to the dimers of La$_3$Ni$_2$O$_{7}$.
-The Fermi surface consists of three electron-sheets with mixed $e_g$ orbitals, and a hole and an electron pocket made up of the $d_{3z^2-r^2}$ orbital, suggesting a Ni two-orbital minimum model.
-In addition, we find that superconducting pairing is induced in the $s_{\pm}$-wave channel due to partial nesting between the {\bf M}=$(\pi, \pi)$ centered pockets and portions of the Fermi surface centered at the {\bf $\Gamma$}=$(0, 0)$ point.
+Without electronic interactions, the Ni $d_{3z^2-r^2}$ orbitals show a bonding-antibonding and nonbonding splitting behavior via the O $p_z$ orbitals inducing a ``trimer'' lattice in La$_4$Ni$_3$O$_{10}$, analogous to the dimers of La$_3$Ni$_2$O$_{7}$.
+The Fermi surface consists of three electron sheets with mixed $e_g$ orbitals, and a hole and an electron pocket made up of the $d_{3z^2-r^2}$ orbital, suggesting a Ni two-orbital minimum model.
+In addition, we find that superconducting pairing is induced in the $s^{\pm}$-wave channel due to partial nesting between the {\bf M}=$(\pi, \pi)$ centered pockets and portions of the Fermi surface centered at the {\bf $\Gamma$}=$(0, 0)$ point.
 With changing electronic density $n$, the $s^\pm$ instability remains leading and its pairing strength shows a dome-like behavior with a maximum around $n = 4.2$ ($\sim 6.7\%$ electron doping).
-The superconducting instability disappears at the same electronic density of La$_3$Ni$_2$O$_7$ correlated with the absence of the $\gamma$ pocket, suggesting that the superconductivity of La$_3$Ni$_2$O$_7$ does not originate from trilayer- and single-layer structure.
-Furthermore, we predict an interesting spin-density-wave state in La$_4$Ni$_3$O$_{10}$ with a in-plane ($\pi$, $\pi$) order and antiferromagnetic coupling bewteen the top and bottom Ni layers, while the middle layer has spin zero.
+The superconducting instability disappears at the same electronic density as that in the new 1313 stacking La$_3$Ni$_2$O$_7$, correlated with the vanishing of the hole pocket that arises from the trilayer sublattice, suggesting that the high-$T_c$ superconductivity of La$_3$Ni$_2$O$_7$ does $not$ originate from a trilayer- and single-layer structure.
+Furthermore, we confirm the experimentally proposed spin state in La$_4$Ni$_3$O$_{10}$ with an in-plane ($\pi$, $\pi$) order and antiferromagnetic coupling between the top and bottom Ni layers, and spin zero in the middle layer.

 {\it Introduction.--} The discovery of superconductivity in the bilayer Ruddlesden-Popper (RP) perovskite La$_3$Ni$_2$O$_7$ (327-LNO) with a $d^{\rm 7.5}$ configuration under high pressure~\cite{Sun:arxiv} opened a remarkable platform for the study of nickelate-based superconductors~\cite{LiuZhe:arxiv,Zhang:arxiv-exp,Hou:arxiv,Yang:arxiv09,Zhang:arxiv09,Wang:arxiv9,Luo:arxiv,Zhang:arxiv,Christiansson:arxiv, Yang:arxiv,Sakakibara:arxiv,Shen:arxiv,Liu:arxiv,Zhang:arxiv1,Yang:arxiv1,Oh:arxiv,Liao:arxiv,Cao:arxiv,Lechermann:arxiv,Shilenko:arxiv,Jiang:arxiv, Huang:arxiv,Zhang:prb23,Qin:arxiv,Zhang:prb24}.
 By increasing pressure, 327-LNO transforms from the Amam to the Fmmm structure, the latter without tilting of oxygen octahedra~\cite{Sun:arxiv}.
 Superconductivity was reported in a broad pressure range from 14 to 43.5 Gpa in the Fmmm phase, with the transition temperature $T_c$ $\sim 80$ K~\cite{Sun:arxiv}.